p-argento/uni/ALGO/Sorting.md

 3. maintenance: the property holds after every iteration
 4. termination: the property holds after the loop terminates

-*Loop invariant for Insertion Sort*
+Loop invariant for Insertion Sort.
 At iteration j, `A[1,...,j-1]` is sorted.

-### Stability
-Idea
+Idea of *stability*.
-1. if we look at the array before and after being sorted, and we focus on different occurrences of the same values, then those occurrences *preserve their relative order*
+1. if we look at the array before and after being sorted, and we focus on different occurrences of the same values, then those occurrences preserve their relative order
 	1. $...n_1...n_2...n_3... \rightarrow ...n_1n_2n_3...$

-## Analysis of Algorithms
+## RAM Model
 What does it mean?
 It means finding a mathematical formula which is able to tell us how many steps the algorithm requires.
 What does a step mean?
 We need to agree on a *computer model* that should be
 1. simple enough to make analysis possible